top of page

 In a scenario where the prosecution's evidence is not strong, but still passes the minimum evaluation, the accused will be called to enter his defence due to the lower hurdle needed to establish a prima facie case.

-If the accused elects to speak in such a case, it may increase the risk of the accused incriminating themself unintentionally and be convicted subsequently.
+If the accused elects to speak in such a case, it may increase the risk of the accused incriminating him/herself unintentionally and be convicted subsequently.
 In other words, the accused could very well score an own goal.

 Not to mention, this approach would also increase the backlog of criminal cases in the courts because any credible hints of guilt would necessitate a full trial.